Chapter 7 Statistical Inference in R

 7.2.5 Comparing the means of two samples

-There are two different \(t\)-tests for this task (assuming data are normally distributed or you have large samples):
+There are two common \(t\)-tests (assuming normality or large samples):

 1. the observations are not paired